 On the other hand, the average life of a dental bridge, is approximately 10 years at which point the entire bridge will need to be replaced.
 Also, because a portion of your natural tooth remains beneath the central crown, tooth decay can set in under the bridge over time if oral hygiene is not completed thoroughly.

 The cost of the dental bridge is less initially, but it will need to be replaced at some point in the future.
 Implants – from preparation to final placement – may seem more expensive, but can actually save you money over time.
 However, most dental insurance providers now pay for at least some of the steps involved in the implant process.

 Both options are better than living with embarrassment about smiling or having difficulty chewing because you’re living with missing teeth.
 Although bridges are an older procedure, dental implants have become more commonly installed in recent years, and in most cases are the preferred method of treatment for missing teeth by dentists and their patients due to their durability and ease of care.

 If you are considering dental implants, you need to see the best implant dentist possible.
-Dr. Goris of Beautiful Smiles in Greenwood, IN is a skilled professional with almost 20 years in practice.
-For a consultation with Dr. Goris about dental implants or any other dental concern, please call (317) 886-4512 or schedule a consultation online today!
+Dr. Stevens of Beautiful Smiles in Greenwood, IN is a skilled professional with almost 20 years in practice.
+For a consultation with Dr. Stevens about dental implants or any other dental concern, please call (317) 886-4512 or schedule a consultation online today!